-In this blog post, you can find a list of the most interesting places to visit and the best things to do in Snæfellsnes Peninsula (so also in Snæfellsjökull National Park, which takes a big part of the Peninsula).
+In this blog post, you can find a list of the most interesting places to visit and the best things to do in Snaefellsnes (so also in Snæfellsjökull National Park, which takes a big part of the Peninsula).

 If you don’t feel like driving or if you are visiting in winter, you can also just take a Snaefellsnes Peninsula tour from Reykjavik.
-We include the best day tour suggestions in this post as well.
+We share the best day tour suggestions in this post as well.

 Complete guide to visiting Snaefellsnes Peninsula – OVERVIEW

-Is Snaefellsnes Peninsula worth it?
+Is Snaefellsnes worth it?

-Yes, Snaefellsnes Peninsula is worth it?
-The short answer is yes, Snaefellsnes Peninsula is definitely worth a visit.
-It’s so diverse that one could argue that Snaefellsnes Peninsula offers a selection of the best that Iceland has to offer in one place…
+Yes, Snaefellsnes Peninsula is definitely worth a visit.
+It’s so diverse that one could argue that Snaefellsnes offers a selection of the best that Iceland has to offer in one place…

 However, there are so many really nice places in Iceland that are worth a visit just as much or even more.
 So the more nuanced answer to whether Snaefellsnes Peninsula is worth a visit depends mostly on how much time you have in Iceland, in which season you are traveling, and whether it’s your first trip to Iceland.

-How much time do you need in Snaefellsnes Peninsula?
+How much time do you need?

 You can see the main highlights and get a good idea of what Snaefellsnes Peninsula is about in one day.
 If this is your first trip to Iceland and your vacation time is limited, then I’d say one day is enough for Snaefellsnes.
 You’ll probably want to see so many other places in Iceland as well…